 - a.
 Before regular contact with an amateur athlete who is a minor begins; and - b.
-Immediately upon becoming a member.
-Membership will not be confirmed until training is completed.
-Or, upon beginning a new role subjecting the adult to this policy.
+Within the first 45 days of either initial membership or upon beginning a new role subjecting the adult to this policy.

-3. Refresher Training
+4. Refresher Training

 The above listed Adult Participants must complete a refresher course on an annual basis, beginning the calendar year after completing the SafeSport Trained Core.
 Every four years, Adult Participants will complete the SafeSport Trained Core training.
 Medical providers can take the Health Professionals Course in lieu of the SafeSport Trained Core and are required to take the refresher courses on an annual basis if they meet the criteria for A(1).